ropensci/rgbif/cran-comments.md

 Hello,

-This version fixes a few bugs and dependency problems.
+This version adds new features and bug fixes.

 Thanks!
 John Waller